• rue •

 Meaning: 1.
 To regret, to feel sorry about.
 2. To repent, to be penitent or do penitence for (now rare).

-Notes: The adjective to today's Good Word is rueful "penitent, regretful", which comes with an adverb, ruefully, and a noun ruefullness.
+Notes: The adjective for today's Good Word is rueful "penitent, regretful", which comes with an adverb, ruefully, and a noun ruefullness.
 These forms bear witness to this word's being an authentic English noun and not a borrowed one.
-Despite the fact that anyone nibbling the highly bitter semitoxic rue plant, the noun rue is unrelated to today's verb.
+The noun rue is unrelated to today's verb (see Word History).

 In Play: Today's Good Word delivers the same punch as regret but in a smaller, more sophisticated package: "Will Doolittle came to rue his decision to ignore his other courses and concentrate only on chemistry when the exam period rolled around."
 Ruefulness often stalks the workplace: "After five years with no raise or promotion, Clarence Sales began to rue the day he came to work for Hiram Cheep."